 In high school, it seemed a given that she be on the cheer squad but she was also on the Math Team, as her father was quick to point out, and Debate.
 And though it was all three, along with her surprisingly springy grades, that got her into Penn State on a scholarship, it was cheer squad and the beautiful dark emerald green prom dress that got her Homecoming Queen and the most signatures in her yearbook.
 And a ride on the back of Jake Dugan’s motorcycle after prom.

 Still.
 None of that changed the fact that she was now thirty-three and sitting in her Camry down the block from her own house, staring at her own driveway.

 Her daughter was twelve.
 And if Cheryl had sailed through her childhood, her awkward years and her rebellious ones on a silken cloud, it seemed more and more likely that her daughter, her baby, was destined to be dragged through them, like an animal was yanked through the brush.

 Cheryl sat in the car, hunched low in the driver’s seat, and chewed on her nail for comfort.
 Madison had pulled an old card table down to the base of the driveway and, with it, an even older stool.
-Cheryl had watched, biting her tongue, as her daughter found a recipe on their computer for Sour Cherry Lemonade, dutifully copied down the directions and wandered into the kitchen to pull the listed ingredients from the refrigerator, the cabinets, the pantry by the stairs, a pitcher, cups, and tasting spoons.
+Cheryl had watched, biting her tongue, as her daughter found a recipe on their computer for Sour Cherry Lemonade, dutifully copied down the directions and wandered into the kitchen to pull the listed ingredients from the refrigerator, the cabinets like those available at bespoke kitchens cheshire near me, the pantry by the stairs, a pitcher, cups, and tasting spoons.

 When Cheryl caught a peak at the ingredient list, she frowned.
 “We don’t have enough lemons for this,” she’d said and Maddie shrugged.